The Day Babylon's Lights Went Out — Modern Paraphrase | fresh.bible

 Hyenas will cry out from its towers.
 Jackals will prowl through its grand palaces.
 Its time is almost here — and its days will not be extended."

-Picture the most impressive skyline you know.
-The towers, the lights, the energy of a city that seems like it will stand forever.
+Picture a skyline you know well — the towers, the lights, the energy of a city that seems like it will stand forever.
 Now picture that same skyline overgrown, silent, inhabited only by animals that don't know or care what it used to be.
 That's what God saw when he looked at .
-Not its present glory — its future emptiness.
+Not its present — its future emptiness.

 And historically?
 That's exactly what happened. fell.
 Its ruins sat in the Iraqi desert for centuries.
 Jackals and wild creatures roamed where kings once held court.
-The most powerful city in the ancient world became an archaeological site.
+A city that had dazzled the ancient world became an archaeological site.